algal/DrawerView/README.md

 Yes, there are plenty of drawer view components that let you slide away the main view to reveal a new view underneath, perhaps full of settings or navigation controls.
 This is not one of those components.

-This is for presenting a drawer "on top" of the current view, in way that appears clearly separate from it, does not block interaction with it, looks a bit pseudo-physical, and can be shift out of the way if necessary.
+This is for presenting a drawer "on top" of the current view, in way that appears clearly separate from it, does not block interaction with it, looks a bit pseudo-physical, and can be shifted out of the way if necessary.

 This is especially handy for the imperfect situation where you need to place contextual information _on top_ of unpredictable content that expects to own the whole screen (e.g., a webpage).
 So you need that contextual information to be convenient and available, but you also don't want to obtruct key bits of the underlying content -- even though you can't predict where the key bits will be.